-even the little dogs eat some of the crumbs that fall from their masters' tables little dogs
+even the little dogs eat some of the crumbs that fall from their masters' tables little dogs let it be done

 The woman responds by using the same imagery as Jesus used in the proverb he just spoke.
 She means non-Jews should be able to have a small amount of the good things Jews are throwing away.